tudelft3d/geo2020/faq/index.md

 [GEO2010](http://www.studiegids.tudelft.nl/a101_displayCourse.do?course_id=35530) is for the preparation work and up to the P2 (including it).
 If you pass P2, you pass GEO2010 (and get the 15 ECTS).
-There is no grade attached to it, it's either a pass or a fail.
+There is no grade attached to it, it's either a pass or a fail (a retake is possible though).

-[GEO2020](http://www.studiegids.tudelft.nl/a101_displayCourse.do?course_id=35531) is for the rest of the graduation trajectory; you get a grade a the end of P5 (and the remaining 30 ECTS).
+[GEO2020](http://www.studiegids.tudelft.nl/a101_displayCourse.do?course_id=35531) is for the rest of the graduation trajectory; you get a grade at the end of P5 (and the remaining 30 ECTS).

 - - -